mech/Notes/CSS/animation.md

 > Don't use standard `ease-in` and `ease-out`.
 Always use custom ease in.

+Animation engage the user and enhance storytelling.
+They make a website seem more like an interactive experience than a simple portal to find information.

+It's important not to go overboard.
+Too much movement can scatter focus, and distract, confuse, and irritate users.
+Keep animation simple and thematically consistent.
+When I say "thematically" I mean from a storytelling perspective.
+Your site should unfold like a well-told narrative, revealing important details and guiding users through a path.
+Use animations selectively to illustrate important points or to indicate a required action.

 * [**Motion with Meaning: Semantic Animation in Interface Design**](http://alistapart.com/article/motion-with-meaning-semantic-animation-in-interface-design)
 * [**MoJS**](http://mojs.io/)
 * [Stop Gratuitous UI Animation](https://medium.com/@sophie_paxtonUX/stop-gratuitous-ui-animation-9ece9aa9eb97)